 Traditionally, military-grade encryption uses a key size equal to or greater than 128 bits.
 The US government specifies that AES-128 is used for secret (unclassified) information and AES-256 for top secret (classified) information.
-If an entity handles information of both levels, it should adopt AES-256 as its standard.
+If an entity handles information on both levels, it usually adopts AES-256 as its standard.

-To a person who is not a cybersecurity expert, the mixture of letters and numbers won't say much.
-In an attempt to bring encrypted services to the mainstream, security companies started to look for a term presenting the highest-level security with less jargon.
-As AES is used by the US government to secure classified information and by the NSA to protect national security data, the term 'military-grade' seemed suitable.
+To a person who is not particularly tech-savvy, these letters and numbers won't mean much.
+In an attempt to bring encryption to the masses, security companies started to look for a term that describes the highest-level security with less jargon.
+As AES is used by the US government to secure classified information and by the NSA to protect national security data, the term “military-grade” seemed suitable.

 Has AES ever been cracked?

 The AES-256 block cipher hasn't been cracked yet, but there have been various attempts against AES keys.
 The first key-recovery attack on full AES was published in 2011 by Andrey Bogdanov, Dmitry Khovratovich, and Christian Rechberger.
-The biclique attack, which is faster than a brute force attack by a factor of about four, was used for this purpose.
-However, it's a minor success.
-The 126-bit key is not used much as the lowest key used in AES encryption contains 128 bits.
+They used the biclique attack, which is faster than a brute force attack by a factor of about four.
+However, it was a minor success.
+The 126-bit key is not widely used, as the lowest key in AES encryption contains 128 bits.

-And still, it would take billions of years to brute force the 126-bit key in order to crack it.
+And it would still take billions of years to brute force the 126-bit key to crack it.
 That’s why this attempt doesn't spell danger for information encrypted with the AES.
-To date, there is no known practical attack that would allow someone, without knowledge of the key, to access AES encrypted data.
-Of course, if encryption is implemented correctly.
+There is no known practical attack that would allow someone to access AES-encrypted data if encryption is implemented correctly.

 How long will the AES last?